 administratrix | Wex | US Law | LII Legal Information Institute Administratrix is the outdated term used to refer to women that are court appointed to oversee the administration of estates for those that pass intestate In the modern context, administrator is used to refer to all genders and may refer to a court appointed administrator or executor of an estate

-An Administratrix - Legal. com An administratrix refers to a woman who has been legally appointed to manage and settle the estate of a deceased person who died without a valid will (intestate)
+What is administratrix?
+Simple Definition Meaning - LSD.
+Law The term administratrix is an older, gender-specific legal designation It referred specifically to a woman appointed by a court to manage the estate of a person who died without a valid will